- Corporate Governance

-Yorkshire Collaborative Academy Trust (YCAT) seeks one non-executive director to join its board.
+Yorkshire Collaborative Academy Trust (YCAT) seeks one non-executive director and one member.
 This is a growing multi-academy trust dedicated to working with primary schools.
 The trust was formed in 2015 by three primary schools with a long track record of successfully working in partnership.
 Two further schools joined in the 2016/17 academic year.
 Board meetings are held in North Yorkshire and will also be conducted both virtually and face to face.

 About the trust